 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
 Filthy air filters can cause a number of comfort problems for homeowners, including:

 - Restricted airflow

 - Lower efficiency

 - Bigger energy bills

 If you pull out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to get a new one.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
 If it’s a simple disposable air filter, just replace it with a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
-Refer to the filter packaging to see how long the new air filter is supposed to be used.
-2. Double check your thermostat.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be swapped out.
+Check the filter packaging to see how long the new air filter is supposed to be used.

 3. Open up your air vents.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being used.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can cause failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.